List of New Hampshire historical markers (51–75): . Union Church

 "Located easterly on Old Church Road, this wood-frame structure, built in 1771-1773, is the oldest standing Episcopal church in the State, serving the second oldest parish.
 The parish began in 1768 as a mission of the Society for the Propagation of the Gospel in Foreign Parts.
 The first rector was Reverend Ranna Cossitt (1773–1785)."

+Note: since July 2024, this marker has been listed as "Out for Repair".